-Charter schools are public schools established by contract with sponsors.
+Charter schools are free public schools established by contract with sponsors.
 They are allowed in many states and the District of Columbia, and charter schools are exempt from many laws and regulations.
 They often promote a specific curriculum and learning style and are operated by parents, teachers and other interested community members.

 State law authorizes charter schools in 12 school districts: Broken Arrow, Edmond, Jenks, Midwest City/Del City, Moore, Mustang, Oklahoma City, Owasso, Putnam City, Sand Springs, Tulsa and Union Public Schools.
 These districts’ boards of education or the area CareerTech school boards serving them may sponsor a charter school.

 Additionally, a comprehensive or regional institution that is a member of The Oklahoma State System of Higher Education may sponsor a charter school only when the charter school is located in a school district that has an average daily membership of five thousand (5,000) or more and which all or part of the school district is located in a county having more than five hundred thousand (500,000) population according to the Federal Decennial Census.
 In addition, the institution shall have a teacher education program accredited by the Oklahoma Commission for Teacher Preparation and have a branch campus or constituent agency physically located within the school district in which the charter school is located.

 The law allows “a board of education of a public school district, public body, public or private college or university, private person, or private organization—to establish a charter school.”
 Annually, no more than three (3) new charter schools may be established in each county.

 Who can attend a public charter school?